Sibz/CustomWorldBootstrap/README.md

 {
     public MyBootstrap()
     {
-        // At the moment, only need to do this if you want an empty work with no systems SetOptions(new List<WorldOptions> { new WorldOptions("Custom World Name") });
+        // At the moment, only need to do this if you want an empty world with no systems SetOptions(new List<WorldOptions> { new WorldOptions("Custom World Name") });
     }
 }